codahale/lockstitch-go/design.md

 #### KDF Security

-A sequence of `Mix` operations followed by a `Derive` operation (or other operations which produce output) is effectively the construction of an cSHAKE128 input string using a recoverable encoding (i.e., one that can be unambiguously parsed left-to-right) which includes the XOF output length.
+A sequence of `Mix` operations followed by a `Derive` operation (or other operations which produce output via `expand`) is effectively the construction of an cSHAKE128 input string using a recoverable encoding (i.e., one that can be unambiguously parsed left-to-right) which includes the XOF output length.
 Given SHAKE128's security claim of being indistinguishable from a random oracle up to a computational complexity of ~128 bits, this construction maps directly to [Backendal et al.'s RO-KDF construction][n-KDFs] and is a KDF-secure XOF-n-KDF.
 If any one of the inputs is